lovestories/note/README.md

 #### 2016-2-16

-Finally, i realize the reality.
+Finally, i accept this fact.

 ***